population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 each individual question as the dependent variable are available upon request.

-Although the sample for the UHFS is based on the UNPS, there is, unfortunately, no direct way to compare food insecurity across the surveys.
+Although the sample for the UHFS is based on the UNPS 2019/20, there is, unfortunately, no direct way to compare food insecurity across the surveys.
+First,
+the UNPS 2019/20 questions have a broader scope, which includes situations such as insecurity in reaching the market, the absence of food in the market, and floods, rather than the lack of money or other resources in the FIES questions.
+Second,
-First, the only food security-related question in UNPS 2019/20 asked whether there has been a situation in the last 12 months when there was not enough food to feed the household, with a follow-up question about which months this happened in and an open-ended question about why it happened.
+the only food security-related question in UNPS 2019/20 asked whether there has been a situation in the last 12 months when there was not enough food to feed the household, with a follow-up question about which months this happened in and an open-ended question about why it happened.
 These do not match up with any of the individual FIES questions or the cumulative food insecurity measures that we use.
-Second, the UNPS questions have a broader scope, which includes situations such as insecurity in reaching the market, the absence of food in the market, and floods, rather than the lack of money or other resources in the FIES questions.
-Finally, the UHFS questionnaire asks about the respondent and other adults in the household, rather than the entire household as in UNPS.
+Finally, the UHFS questionnaire asks about the respondent and other adults in the household, rather than the entire household as in UNPS 2019/20.
 As long as children are kept fed even in times of food insecurity, this does not in itself prevent comparison, but it is possible that food goes to the most productive members of the household in order to preserve his or her productivity [@Pitt1990].[^months]

-[^months]: A minor point of difference is that the UNPS asks about individual months, whereas the UHFS asks about the last 30 days before the interview, which, depending on when the survey took place, does not line up with the month-centric question of the UNPS.
+[^months]: A minor point of difference is that the UNPS 2019/20 asks about individual months, whereas the UHFS asks about the last 30 days before the interview, which, depending on when the survey took place, does not line up with the month-centric question of the UNPS 2019/20.